-McGraw had an epiphany in 2008, when he realized that his drinking not only made him overweight, but was ruining his life.
+McGraw had an epiphany in 2008, when he realized that his drinking not only made him overweight, but was ruining his life, Celebrity Health Fitness reported.

-"When your wife tells you it's gone too far, that's a big wake-up call," Tim told Men's Health.
+"When your wife tells you it's gone too far, that's a big wake-up call," said Tim.
 "That, and realizing you're gonna lose everything you have.
 Not monetarily, not career-wise, but family-wise.

-Tim said the turning point came when his three daughters (with wife Faith Hill) began noticing the effect that drugs and alcohol had on him.
+Tim said the turning point came when his three daughters (with wife Faith Hill) began noticing the effect that drugs and alcohol had on him, as Examiner has reported.
 "That's enough to straighten you out," he said.

 McGraw stopped drinking in 2008 and adopted the Paleo diet, an alcohol-free diet that emphasizes high-quality animal proteins, healthy fats, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, and processed foods.